Azure/azure-cosmosdb-spark/README.md

 [![Build Status](https://travis-ci.org/Azure/azure-cosmosdb-spark.svg?branch=master)](https://travis-ci.org/Azure/azure-cosmosdb-spark)

-`azure-cosmosdb-spark` is the official connector for [Azure CosmosDB](http://cosmosdb.com) and [Apache Spark](http://spark.apache.org).
+`azure-cosmosdb-spark` is the official connector for [Azure Cosmos DB](http://cosmosdb.com) and [Apache Spark](http://spark.apache.org).
 The connector allows you to easily read to and write from Azure Cosmos DB via Apache Spark DataFrames in `python` and `scala`.
 It also allows you to easily create a lambda architecture for batch-processing, stream-processing, and a serving layer while being globally replicated and minimizing the latency involved in working with big data.

 <details>